Spent Convictions in Western Australia

 Convictions for offences for which the penalty was life imprisonment cannot be spent.

-If the courts declared your conviction spent, or if the police have declared a previous conviction spent for the purpose of your National Police Certificate, then you no longer have to disclose any details about that offence.
+If the court declared your conviction spent, or if the police have declared a previous conviction spent for the purpose of your National Police Certificate, then you no longer have to disclose any details about that offence.
 This means that if you are applying for a job or a visa and you are asked to list any criminal or traffic convictions, you do not have to include the ones that have been spent.
 This also applies to any requirement in another Act or statutory instrument that may refer to a conviction.

 This may also apply to any character references that may be submitted for a particular offence.
-For example stealing is a crime of dishonesty, but if you have a spent conviction for stealing you will not have to disclose this, and therefore the character inferences cannot be made.
+For example, stealing is a crime of dishonesty, but if you have a spent conviction for stealing you will not have to disclose this, and therefore the character inferences cannot be made.

-There are occasions when you do need to disclose a spent conviction – when particular persons or bodies are exempted from the spent conviction regime.
-The obvious two are the police and the courts.
-However, some government departments are also exempt, and therefore, if you are applying for a job with one of these exempt agencies, you will need to disclose any spent convictions.
+There are occasions when a person is required to disclose a spent conviction.
+This occurs when particular persons or bodies are exempted from the spent conviction regime.
+The police and the courts are exempt and some government departments are also exempt.
+Therefore, if you are applying for a job with one of these exempt agencies, you will need to disclose any spent convictions.
 These situations include applying to work for the police, in a prison, for a casino, with corrective services, or to work with children.
 You will also have to disclose spent convictions if applying for a firearms licence.